 Now it's easy hiding files and folders on windows, but when it comes to how to set a password for Program (Application) in Windows that gets a bit complicated doesn't it?

 I mean you don't have to “hide” it, you've to password protect it.
 And then it's not a file or a folder, it's an executable, an application, a software.
 So well yeah I do agree it sounds a bit complicated, but it's not.

-I'll just go with some of the traditional methods to password protect any windows program without any software first, and then I'll list couple third-party freewares (free software) too if you don't want to do it manually.
+I'll just go with some of the traditional methods to password protect any Windows program without any software first, and then I'll list a couple of third-party freeware (free software) too if you don't want to do it manually.

 Well before getting into all those technicalities, let's get into some basics.

 What is the Difference Between Password Protecting and Hiding a Program?

 Password Protecting an application and hiding it is basically meant to the same end, keeping the application safe and restricted to unwanted access.

 But there's this difference between password protecting and hiding the applications.
 When we hide them, others don't know they exist so they don't try to access them.
 But when we password protects it, it's not always necessary that they're also hidden (although that's an option).

 Hiding is a basic level of security, which if bypassed reveals the files and folders.
 While Password protecting isn't as easy to bypass, because even if the programs are already revealed, cracking a password isn't that easy.